 Image Source

-Visiting Port Yokohama during New Years can actually be a very fun experience.
-This is a great place to be for a Japanese New Year celebration because of the lively atmosphere.
-You can watch the fireworks go off and reflect on the sea when it’s midnight.
-The view is absolutely breathtaking and it continues for about 10 minutes.
-Thereafter you can just head off to any party that you can find on the port.
-You can also visit Yokohama Hakkeijima Sea Paradise which is a massive amusement park that has a huge aquarium, a shopping mall and plenty of amusement rides if you choose to spend the day.
+Visiting Port Yokohama during New Years can be a very fun experience.
+This is a great place for a Japanese New Year celebration because of the lively atmosphere.
+You can watch the fireworks and reflect on the sea at midnight.
+The view is breathtaking, and it continues for about 10 minutes.
+After that you can just head off to any party you can find on the port.
+You can also visit Yokohama Hakkeijima Sea Paradise, a massive amusement park with a huge aquarium, a shopping mall and plenty of amusement rides if you spend the day.
 You can spend the rest of your time just exploring the port.

 Be blown away at Mount Kaimon